 2. Schedule Virtual Office Visits With a Physician

-Allowing patients to schedule virtual office visits with a physician can be the key to keeping your patients and practice healthy during the COVID-19 outbeak.
-If your practice isn’t able to see patients in person, you have an alternative to shutting down the office by seeing patients virtually.
+Allowing patients to schedule virtual office visits with a physician can be the key to keeping your patients and practice healthy during the COVID-19.
+If your practice isn’t able to see patients in person or you are operating at a reduced capacity, telehealth is an alternative to missing out on that revenue by seeing patients virtually.

 This strategy is pretty straightforward and relies primarily on physician availability, your staff, minor tweaks to your site and lead process, and the technology platform you choose to implement.
 Here are a few key questions you’ll want to think through:

 - What platform should I use?
 We’ll explore this in the next section.

 - Have you updated your website to let current and potential patients know they can schedule virtual office visits?